AdamPI314/hadoop-cluster-docker/README.md

 #### 7. sync src

-local directory: \~/src/
+local directory:
+* \~/src/

-hadoop master directory : /root/src/
+hadoop master directory:
+* /root/src/

-copy source codes into local directory \~/src/, any changes made locally (\~/src/) will be pushed to hadoop master director(/root/src/).
+copy source codes into local directory (\~/src/), any changes made locally (\~/src/) will be pushed to hadoop master director(/root/src/).
 In other owrds, Docker will do an in-place update.

 #### 8. misc:
 1. build docker image